pip-services/pip-services-docs/content/en/python/mysql/connect/mysql_connection_resolver.md

 #### resolve
-Resolves MySQL config from connection and credential parameters.
+Resolves a MySQL configuration from connection and credential parameters.

 > resolve(correlation_id: Optional[str]): str

-- **correlation_id**: Optional[str] - (optional) transaction id to trace execution through call chain.
+- **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through the call chain.
 - **returns**: Any - resolved connection config or raise error